deodandem/1134/content/docs/Schedule/_index.md

 We will talk about poetry's "value" but also how poems are valued, what kinds of expectation, forms of attention, modes of engagement allow for the appreciation of poetry.
 </p>

-Oct 26 - Emerson, "The Poet"
+Oct 26 - Lucy Alford, *[Forms of Poetic Attention](https://www-jstor-org.proxy.library.cornell.edu/stable/10.7312/alfo18754?turn_away=true),* "Introduction"

-Oct 28 - Lucy Alford, *[Forms of Poetic Attention](https://www-jstor-org.proxy.library.cornell.edu/stable/10.7312/alfo18754?turn_away=true),* "Introduction"
+Oct 28 - Ezra Pound, selections from *ABCs of Reading*, *Personae*

-Oct 30 - Ezra Pound, selections from *ABCs of Reading*, *Personae*
+Oct 30 -

 {{< details "Discussion Board" close >}}
 <p class="descript">